It’s standing-room-only on Christmas Eve

-It’s standing-room-only every Christmas Eve at Heavenly Rest, when crowds mass on the sidewalk, waiting to get in to see more than 100 children, ages two to 14, appear in the Heavenly Rest Christmas Pageant.
-With two shows – one at 3:30 p.m. and a repeat performance at 5 p.m. – the Christmas Pageant, originally conceived by Janet Hayes Walker, has been an essential holiday tradition on the Upper East Side for at least 50 years.
+When crowds amass on the sidewalk, waiting to get in to see more than 100 children, ages 5 to 14, appear in one of our most beloved worship services, the Christmas Pageant.
+With two shows – one at 3:30pm and a repeat performance at 5pm – this pageant, originally conceived by Janet Hayes Walker, has been an essential holiday tradition on the Upper East Side for over 50 years.
 Admission is free (though we will pass the collection plate!) and there is no charge for children to participate.

 Over 100 children participate in our Annual Christmas Pageant.